Spiritual Meaning of the Color Orange in a Dream: Unveiling Insights

 What does it mean when you dream about the color orange?

 Dreaming of orange signals creativity, emotional transition, and new beginnings.
-It's associated with the sacral chakra and often appears when you're navigating a significant life change or suppressing creative energy.
-The specific context — orange sky, orange clothing, orange fruit — shifts the meaning, but the core theme is transformation.
+It's associated with the sacral chakra and often appears when you're going through a significant life change or suppressing creative energy.
+The specific context (orange sky, orange clothing, orange fruit) shifts the meaning, but the core theme is transformation.

 What does the color orange mean in the Bible?